Do we really need a Unifying Story or just “good music”?

 Overseeing this field one large question remains:

 Possibly there is room for a new decentral organisation (open to have itself copied by others as good open source software does) to act as a clearing house for the good the bad and the ugly.
 But the modern world probably already has dozens of them.
 Platforms like Joe Rogan and the Jimmy Dore show are certainly news and narrative clearing houses of a kind.
 So maybe Arcforum’s role is not to be another storyteller or the clearing house.
 Maybe it’s Arcforums role to select the kinds of stories that are beneficial to us all if we infuse politics and industry with them.
 Just like Claus Schwab’s WEF in Davos and Gerorge Soros Open Forum infect politicians and captains of industry with “death metal grunge packed as a lullaby”, Arcforum could be the platform that feeds politicians and captains of industry with the good.
-The former are focussed on building and maintaining power.
-The latter on building industries and creating wealth.
-So storywise they are too busy to contemplate and they’ll take whatever is on offer (and if they don’t, their press and marketing departments will).
+Politicians are focussed on building and maintaining power, industrialists on building industries and creating wealth.
+Storywise both are too busy and they’ll take whatever is on offer (and if they don’t, their press and marketing departments will).

-Overseeing this landscape Arcforum could aim to be Plato’s philosopher king in the sense that philosophy is the free sublime art that can truly sort things out intellectually, but it needs a strong and trustworthy connection to power and money to turn things for the better.
+Overseeing this landscape Arcforum could aim to be Plato’s philosopher king.
+Philosophy is the free sublime art that can truly sort things out intellectually, but it needs a strong and trustworthy connection to power and money to turn things for the better.
 Let’s be that nexus.
 Let’s end the situation in which the devil has free reign!